 When a job-seeker is being considered for an open opportunity, the first person who will read their résumé is generally either a recruiter or an HR person.
 If it’s a recruiter, it could be either a 3rd-party, agency-based head-hunter type, or an internal, company-based corporate recruiter.
 If it’s someone in HR, it could be anyone from an entry-level screener to a Director of HR.

 While some people do make it through the online submissions, it is few and far between.
-That’s why you must not just rely on submitting the resume on line but also seek individuals within the firm who can alert the hiring person about a potential good candidate.
+That’s why you must not just rely on submitting the resume online but also seek individuals within the firm who can alert the hiring person about a potentially good candidate.
 The number of résumés that a recruiter reviews makes it challenging to stand out.
 Most résumés and online applications go into the proverbial “Black Hole of HR.”